caiosaldanha/techdev/README.md

 # Certified Tech Developer
 This repository is a requirement of the Certified Tech Developer course from Digital House.

-Here I'm constantly updating projects and exercises of the course.
+Here I'm constantly updating projects, and exercises of the course.

 Always learning! :)